Curriculum Mapping

 Curriculum mapping helps to close gaps in the curriculum by highlighting areas where certain subjects or skills may be lacking.
 This allows faculty to intentionally address these gaps, ensuring that students receive a well-rounded education.

-Furthermore, curriculum mapping connects degree programs to occupations by aligning learning outcomes with the skills and knowledge needed in the workforce.
+Furthermore, curriculum mapping connects degree programs to occupations by aligning learning gains with the skills and knowledge needed in the workforce.
 This ensures that students are prepared for their future careers and contributes to increased employment and career success.

 The typical approach to curriculum mapping begins with an analysis of existing curriculum documents and standards.
 Then, educators collaboratively identify essential skills and concepts, and map these to the curriculum.
 Through ongoing reflection and feedback, educators identify and address coverage gaps and redundancies.
 Transparent documentation of instructional outcomes ensures accountability and informs future instructional decisions.